 By the way, a majority of the new, “bed-in-a-box” companies do not use any specific cooling technology.

-How Long Will the Mattress Last?
+How Long Will The Mattress Last?

-Loom and Leaf, like Saatva Mattress, is built in the USA, and made from the highest quality renewable and sustainable products available on the market.
+Loom and Leaf, like Saatva Mattress, is built in the USA and made from the highest quality renewable and sustainable products available on the market.

-What we’ve see from Saatva is that their mattresses last longer than the competition while providing the same level of luxury performance.
+What we’ve seen from Saatva is that their mattresses last longer than the competition while providing the same level of luxury performance.
 This is what we expect from Loom and Leaf based on the material specs and foam density.

 Does It Smell When New?